devsecops-workshop/workshop-guide/content/10-rhacs-setup/_index.md

 Now go to your **RHACS Portal** again, after a couple of minutes you should see you secured cluster under **Platform Configuration->Clusters**.
 Wait until all **Cluster Status** indicators become green.

-### Create a serviceaccount to scan the internal registry
+### Create a serviceaccount to scan the internal OpenShift registry
-The integrations to the internal registry where created automatically.
+The integrations to the internal registry were created automatically.
 To enable scanning of images in the internal registry, you'll have to configure credentials, so this is what you'll do:

 - add a serviceaccount
 - assign it the needed privileges
 - configure the **Integrations** in ACS with the credentials

 **Create ServiceAccount to read images from Registry**
-- Make sure you are in the `stackrox` **Project**
+- In the OCP Web Console make sure you are in the `stackrox` **Project**
 - **User Management -> ServiceAccounts -> Create ServiceAccount**
 - Replace the example name in the YAML with `acs-registry-reader` and click **Create**
 - In the new ServiceAccount, under **Secrets** click one of the `acs-registry-reader-token-...` secrets